Updated 24 May 2025

 Projects

-Here's a list of many of the projects that I have worked on, and teams I have worked in, in no particular order.
+Here's a list of many of the projects that I've worked on and teams I've worked in, in no particular order.

 Mercury